A bowl of dip, with Crab

 Coosaw Island Creamy Cold Crab Dip

 A visit to the Lowcountry of South Carolina will change your outlook on life.
 Yes, I said ‘life.’
-An icy cold beer and a bowl of Coosaw Island’s famous cold crab dip will hasten that new found clarity…
+An icy cold beer and a bowl of Coosaw Island Creamy Cold Crab Dip will hasten that newly found clarity…

 An icy cold beer and a bowl of Coosaw Island Creamy Cold Crab Dip will put you on a trajectory back in time to the early days of the Lowcountry of South Carolina.
 Just visiting the Sea Islands of the Lowcountry is a mood-changer.
 It is a place that has not largely changed since the beginning.
 The road stretches for miles in between passing an old service station or a burned out cotton dock.
 And whatever your destination, you are sure to gaze upon remnants of forgotten plantations and quaint fishing hamlets as you explore.